bhattcodes/bhattcodes/README.md

 ### 👨🏻‍💻 &nbsp;About Me

+💻 &nbsp;Software Engineer Intern at RedBus.\
 💡 &nbsp;Research Intern at University College London, London.\
-💻 &nbsp;President Microsoft Learn Student Ambassadors Club SRM NCR.\
-🎓 &nbsp;3rd year Undergrad at SRMIST, Delhi NCR.\
+🎓 &nbsp;Final year Undergrad at SRMIST, Delhi NCR.\
 🥛 &nbsp;Don't Forget to drink milk.\
 💬 &nbsp;Feel free to reach out to me.\
 ✉️ &nbsp;You can shoot me an email at ab1096@srmist.edu.in !
 I'll try to respond as soon as I can.\